luigifreda/pyslam/README.md

   * in the back-end with STEREO datasets (you can't use depth prediction in the back-end with MONOCULAR datasets, further details [here](#depth-prediction))
   * in the front-end (to emulate an RGBD sensor) and a depth prediction/estimation gets available for each processed keyframe.

-To obtain a mesh as output, set `kVolumetricIntegrationExtractMesh=True` in `pyslam/config_parameters.py`.
+To obtain a mesh as output, set `kVolumetricIntegrationTsdfExtractMesh=True` in `pyslam/config_parameters.py`.

 #### Reload a saved sparse map and perform dense reconstruction